Razorfish-Central/Grunt-push-to-AEM-Sling/README.md

 #
 ***
 ### Purpose
-To ease FE development on AEM projects when FE/BE is working in an integrated codebase and all build/automation tasks are handled by Maven and NOT a FE build/automation tool.
+To ease FE development on AEM projects when FE/BE is working in an integrated codebase and all local build/automation tasks are handled by Maven and NOT a FE build/automation tool.

-### Why Do You Need This
+### Why You Might Want This
+You would like to avoid forcing a Maven build for every change to a CSS/JS/HTML file.
+Why would you have to force a Maven build?

 1. Your project is AEM and FE/BE are working in an integrated environment
 2. AEMs clientlibs are being utilized for automatic concatentation and minification
 3. Your team desires one build system to cover both FE and BE